-- 6.67.
-Not all affordable housing can be allocated with a 'Local Lettings' policy because Breckland District Council has a statutory duty to house some people and needs new affordable housing to meet these duties, including the provision of other affordable housing tenures. - 6.68.
-The 'Local Lettings' policy will apply to the first let of affordable rental housing and subsequent lets during the lifetime of the development, based on local need and connection.
+- 6.69.
+When a property is allocated under the 'Local Lettings' policy the cascade is used to allocate the property to households on Breckland District Council's housing register.
+Therefore, someone on the housing list who has a local connection (as defined within the cascade criteria in Policy 4) would be prioritised above someone who does not have a local connection even if their identified need is higher on the housing register list. - 6.70.
+Not all affordable housing can be allocated with a 'Local Lettings' policy because Breckland District Council has a statutory duty to house some people and needs new affordable housing to meet these duties. - 6.71.
+The 'Local Lettings' policy will apply to the first let of affordable housing and subsequent lets based on local need and connection.
 This will be managed by Breckland District Council, as they already do for affordable housing on 'exception sites'.
 Should there be no local need properties will be offered to meet a general district wide housing need (i.e. will be offered to the household in the highest housing need).

-- 6.69.
+- 6.72.
 The 'Local Lettings' policy only applies to Affordable Rent Tenure (rents are set at 80% of the local market rent).
 The 'Local Lettings' policy will not apply to intermediate tenure options such as shared ownership (part buy and part rent) or discounted market housing (sold at a percentage of open market price).
-Although any developer will be encouraged to advertise these properties locally first to encourage local people in housing need to rent. - 6.70.
-A Freedom of Information request (FOI) was made to Breckland District Council on 22nd March 2017 to confirm that 20 people on the Housing Register that reside in Swanton Morley and 168 do not live in Swanton Morley, but have expressed a desire for an affordable property in Swanton Morley. - 6.71.
-Ambition: This policy seeks to create the opportunity for Swanton Morley households or those with connections to Swanton Morley, who are in housing need to have the ability to access affordable housing in Swanton Morley. - 6.72.
-Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ More affordable housing specifically for local people and/or first time buyers: 92% strongly agree, or agree, 8% not sure and with zero% strongly disagree, or disagree. - 6.73.
-The following plans, documents and strategies support Policy 4: - National Planning Policy Framework - Core Strategy and Development Control Policies (December 2009)
+Although any developer will be encouraged to advertise these properties locally first to encourage local people to purchase. - 6.73.
+A Freedom of Information request (FOI) was made to Breckland District Council on 22nd March 2017 to confirm that 20 people on the Housing Register that reside in Swanton Morley and 168 do not live in Swanton Morley, but have expressed a desire for an affordable property in Swanton Morley.
+See Appendix 8 for the full response. - 6.74.
+Ambition: This policy seeks to create the opportunity for Swanton Morley residents or those with connections to Swanton Morley, who are on the housing register, to have the ability to access affordable housing in Swanton Morley.